Last Updated on July 4, 2025 by Maged kamel

 You borrowed $8500 at time t=0, the borrowed money is considered as cash-in, and an upward arrow is drawn at t=0 or now, after one week or t=1, he bought a carby $8000, which is expressed as -$8000, since it is cash-out and is drawn with a downward arrow.

-A paint job is done at t=2, its expenses=$500, a negative sign is placed since this is an expense, and a downward arrow is drawn at t=2, the arrow is drawn with a small scale to represent the $500, that was the sketch from borrower point of view.
+A paint job is done at t=2, with expenses of $ 500.
+A negative sign is placed since this represents an expense, and a downward arrow is drawn at t=2.
+The arrow is drawn with a small scale to represent the $500.
+This is the sketch from the borrower’s point of view.

-For the different perspectives, the value and time are shown as follows, In the case of the bank, a loan was given $8500, which will be represented by the (-) sign in the bank cash-in and cash-out diagram.
+For the different perspectives, the value and time are shown as follows: In the case of the bank, a loan of $ 8,500 was given, which will be represented by the (-) sign in the bank’s cash-in and cash-out diagram.

 A solved example 1.10 for Cash flow in and out diagram.